-The Company wrote £41.6m of new single premium annuity business in the year.
+The Company wrote £22.8m of new single premium annuity business in the reporting period.
 The Solvency II line of business for single premium annuities is 'Other life insurance'.
 This business was all written in the UK.
-At 31 October 2019, the Company retained 100% of the longevity risk associated with this business.
+The Company retained 100% of the longevity risk associated with this new business in the period.

-The Company paid out \pounds 26.9m in annuity benefits during the year, which was broadly in line with best estimate assumptions.
-This increased from \pounds 24.5m in the previous year, reflecting the growth in the underlying portfolio of annuity business.
+The Company paid out £25.5m in annuity benefits during the period, which was broadly in line with best estimate assumptions.

 The long-term business provision relates entirely to annuity business.
-This increased by $\pounds 61.8m$ from $\pounds 437.0m$ to $\pounds 498.8m$.
-This increase is partially driven by growth in the portfolio along with the increase in the value of liabilities for existing business due to the low interest rate environment.
+This increased by £29.3m from £498.8m to £528.1m.
+This increase is partially driven by growth in the portfolio but is predominantly driven by the increase in the value of liabilities for existing business due to the low interest rate environment.